Capo80/ctf/bsidestlv/Back to the 90s/Write-Up.md

 # Back to the 90s - Write Up

-This was very interesting challenge and also the first time i reversed a web assembly binary.
+This was a very interesting challenge and also the first time i reversed a web assembly binary.

 ## Info